radiantearth/stac-spec/overview.md

 (shapefile, geopackage) as rasters.
 (TODO: Create something in 'best practices' and link there)

+### Core Metadata and Extensions

+The Item specification defines the core fields that all assets must make available for searching in a catalog.
+In addition there are some basic fields for describing collections of data.
+Vendors can extend those core fields for the metadata they want to make available, and the community has started to define shared extensions.

 ## Catalog Overview

 There are two required element types of a Catalog: Catalog and Item.
 A STAC Catalog